 By Prerna Murarka, fourth-year law student, ILS Law College, Pune.

 By Deepak Kumar, Research Scholar at Centre for the Study of Law and Governance in Jawaharlal Nehru University.
 Introduction The COVID-19 pandemic has affected people

 By Kunwar Malhotra, UILS Editor’s Note: This paper discusses the legal status of Outer Space and it also undertakes the perception of five elemental treaties pertinent with

-Siddharth Dalabehera INTRODUCTION Proceedings in the case concerning the Barcelona Traction, Light and Power Company, Limited (Belgium v.
-Spain) were instituted by an Application of 19 June 1962 in which the Belgian Government sought reparation for damage claimed to have been caused to Belgian nationals, shareholders in the Canadian Barcelona Traction Company, […]
+Siddharth Dalabehera Introduction Proceedings in the case concerning the Barcelona Traction, Light and Power Company, Limited (Belgium v.
+Spain) were instituted by an Application of 19th June

 On 23 January 2003, India ratified the Cartagena Protocol which protects biodiversity from potential risks of genetically modified organisms.
 Currently, the Genetic Engineering Approvals Committee, a body under the Ministry of Environment and Forests is responsible for approval of genetically engineered products in India.
 However, the enaction of a statute has been proposed for the regulation of modern biotechnology in the country and a Bill to this effect, called the Biotechnology Regulatory Authority of India Bill (BRAI Bill) 2013 has been tabled in Lok Sabha by the Minister for Science and Technology, Mr Jaipal Reddy.
 If the bill is passed, the responsibility will be taken over by the Environment Appraisal Panel, a sub-division of the BRAI.
 In this paper the author has presented the various dimensions and the effects of the proposed bill.